4 Anxiety-Related Negative Thought Patterns

 Cognitive distortions can be corrected over time.
 If you'd like to change your patterns of thinking, the following tips might be helpful:

-• Identify distortions: Firstly, recognize your negative thoughts patterns.
-Become aware of the ones you return to often.
+• Identify distortions: Firstly, recognize your negative thought patterns.
+Become aware of the ones you return to often and analyze how you feel before and after the thought occurs.

-• Challenge the thought: Check the facts, ask yourself questions, and seek out the gray in what might seem like a black and white situation.
+• Challenge the thought: Check the facts, ask yourself questions, and seek out the gray in what seems like a black and white situation.

 • Seek support: Ask for another point of view from a friend, relative, or therapist.
 In addition to being able to talk openly about your thoughts and feelings, they can help shift your perspective to see things differently.